academie-de-espee/youth-rapier-rules/rules.md

     4. Adults working with youths must follow the same weapon and armor standards.

 ## Authorizations
+1. Youths may only participate in tournaments or melees with an authorization.
-1. Youths must be authorized in their current division of youth rapier to participate in tournaments or melees.
+1. Youths may only participate in tournaments or melees with those from the same division.
+1. Youths may only participate in melees with a Division 3 authorization.
 2. Youths and their Responsible Adult, per 3.8.3.1, must attend the youth rapier fighter class prior to their first authorization.
 3. Any youth authorized in adult rapier may not hold a youth rapier authorization.
 4. Youth Rapier Marshals must witness the authorization and work with the MOL to ensure the required paperwork is complete paperwork.